How Many People Are Named Morgan?

 An estimated 255,221 people in the United States have the first name Morgan.
 While not in the top 50, it remains a well-known name ranking #196 overall.
 It is used for both genders, with 83.2% female.
 The average bearer is 27 years old, and Morgan peaked in popularity in 1995 with 12,135 births that year.

-Below you will find a full statistical profile of Morgan as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Morgan as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Morgan paired with any surname.

 Key Insights